maskarade/Android-Orma/migration/README.md

 ## MigrationEngine

 `MigrationEngine` is an interface to provide migration.
+There are two migration engines provided:

+* `SchemaDiffMigration`
+* `ManualStepMigration`

+Typically you set up them with `OrmaDatabase.Builder`.

 ## SchemaDiffMigration

 `SchemaDiffMigration` can make SQL statements from two different schemas.
+In other words, you don't need to write the migration code.

 For example, given there is a table: